An Interview With 1950s TV Lamp Collector Mark Stevens

 August 12th, 2008

-What got me interested in TV lamps?
-I’ve always had an interest in the tackier artifacts of the 1950s and 60s.
+I’ve always had an interest in the tackier artifacts of the 1950s and ’60s.
 The cheesy stuff, the kitsch.
 Old B movies, monster and sci-fi movies, the stuff you can poke fun at a little bit.
-TV lamps is something that, growing up, we didn’t have around our house.
-There was a book called Turned On: Decorative Lamps of the 50s written by Leland and Crystal Payton in 1989, about different kinds of lamps from the 1950s.
-There were so many that were really tacky.
-I just remember looking at the lamps in the book and how interesting and crazy the lamps were.
+When I was growing up, we didn’t have TV lamps around our house.
+But there was a book called “Turned On: Decorative Lamps of the 50s” written by Leland and Crystal Payton in 1989, about different kinds of lamps from the 1950s.
+There were so many in that book that were really tacky.
+I just remember looking at the lamps in the book and thinking how interesting and crazy they were.

 I was intrigued by the whole phenomenon of TV lamps, these odd and cool looking lamps.
 They run the gamut from really ugly to really attractive.
 There are figurines styled to look like roosters, panthers, horses, deer, people, plant life, usually ceramic or made of plaster, but most were pottery.
-I was just fascinated by them and started doing a little research.
+I was just fascinated by them and started doing research.

 The general consensus was that the concept behind TV lamps was to keep a person from damaging their eyes from watching too much TV.
 That the lamp would diffuse the light a little bit and keep people from going blind or whatever they thought would happen.
 A TV lamp doesn’t have a shade like a normal lamp, there’s a bulb behind it so it creates a silhouette of whatever the lamp itself is and it’s casting light on the wall behind the TV, so it’s kind of a mood lighting sort of feeling.